 - 3 Our services what we do

-- 4 A toolkit for independence

-- 8 Key elements of the approach
+- 4 Key elements of our approach

 - 18 The school environment

 - 20 Residential accommodation

 - 22 Staff

 - 24 Our policies and procedures

 - 26 Admissions

 "Prior's Court is an exceptional school that serves some very special pupils outstandingly well.
-Through its intensive support, the school gives a voice to its pupils, many of whom have struggled for years to be heard."
-Ofsted Education report, 2022
+Through its intensive support, the school gives a voice to its pupils, many of whom have struggled for years to be heard.